izibyosevictoire/Codewars/README.md

 ## convert anumber to a string
 Create a function that takes a number as an argument and returns a string
+## you'are asquare
+Given an integral number, determine if it's a square number: